elasticpath/react-pwa-reference-storefront/documentation/theming.md

 **To compile your {less} files:**

-* In a command line, navigate to the HTML5 Reference Storefront root, and run one of the following:
+* In a command line, navigate to the REACT Reference Storefront root, and run one of the following:

 <table>
 <tbody>